Kayadakrinsi/Class-stack/README.md

-# Class-stack
+DSA
 This is my first repository!
-This is about stack operations in one class.
-Quite cool and easy to implement by this.
+This repositroy is for DSA implementations.